 Will Jesus Return?
 For What?

-There is a statement attributed to Prophet Muhammad by Jabir ibn 'Abdullah: "He who denies the appearance of the Mahdi is inevitably blaspheming against what was revealed to the Prophet.
+A statement is attributed to Prophet Muhammad by Jabir ibn 'Abdullah: "He who denies the appearance of the Mahdi is inevitably blaspheming against what was revealed to the Prophet.
 He who denies the appearance of Jesus, the son of Mary has become an unbeliever.
 Someone who denies that the Antichrist will appear is also inevitably an unbeliever."
 This statement is also reported in Muhammad Parisa's Fusul-i Sitta, Ibn Ishaq's Kitab al-Ta`aruf li Madhhab Ahl al-Tasawwuf, Imam Suhayli's al-Rawd al-Unuf, and Imam Suyuti's Alamat al-Mahdi.

 Based on these reports, the website http://al-shia.org/html/eng/history/others/01/11.htm concludes: “Given this, Islamic scholars regard belief in Jesus' second coming and his causing true religious moral values to prevail as major articles of faith.”
 There are many other scholars from Sunni, Shias, Zaydis, Ibadi sects who consider the idea of the second coming of Jesus as part of Iman.